 Your shared children will live primarily with one of you while they have a visitation schedule with the other.

 Your shared children will live with both of you equally or nearly equally – in accordance with a schedule that works for everyone involved.

-It is important to note that – while you have considerable discretion when it comes to devising a parenting schedule outside of the courtroom – if your case does go to trial, the judge presiding over it is very likely to award you a standard parenting schedule that may not take your specific scheduling needs into consideration.
+It is important to note that you have considerable discretion when devising a parenting schedule outside of the courtroom.
+However, if your case goes to trial, the judge will likely award you a standard parenting schedule that may not consider your specific scheduling needs.